Complete Guide to Different Soil Types

 Have you ever felt the slippery, soft material at the bottom of a river between your toes?
 That’s silt soil.
 Silt particles are medium-sized, somewhere in between clay and sand.
 Water and nutrients can move through silt particles better than in clay, but not as quickly as in sand.

-✓ Rich in plant nutrients ✗ Can become compacted (which means water and nutrients can’t reach plant roots)
+✓ Rich in plant nutrients and one of the most fertile soil types✗ Can become compacted (which means water and nutrients can’t reach plant roots)

 ✓ Easy for gardeners to work with